AsokaKrsna/asokakrsna/README.md

 <br clear="both">

 <p align="left">A passionate cybersecurity researcher and aspiring SOC Analyst.
-My work revolves around cyber defense, threat detection, and educating others about the latest in the security field. <br><br>Portfolio - asokakrsna.github.io</p>
+My work revolves around cyber defense, threat detection, and educating others about the latest in the security field. <br><br>Portfolio - <a href="https://asokakrsna.github.io/" target="_blank">asokakrsna.github.io</a></a></p>

 ###